 We equip our cat exam rooms with pheromone diffusers, which release a substance similar to the facial pheromones that cats rub on the people they trust and love.
 This allows them to relax when they enter the room and allows us to treat them easier.
 We also give cats five minutes alone in our exam rooms, which lets them get even more comfortable and own the room.

-When dogs are sick or injured.
+When dogs are sick or injured, you can usually tell.
 With cats, it's trickier--they're much better at hiding symptoms than dogs tend to be.
 This makes it even more important to bring your kitties in for an exam and blood work each year: This could be the only way to tell if they have a condition that requires treatment.

 Cats can find it stressful to be away from their familiar surroundings.
 Having dogs around can make that stress worse.
 That's why Intermountain Pet Hospital maintains a boarding wing exclusively for cats.
 We've installed pheromone diffusers in this area as well, which helps make your kitties even more comfortable while they're staying with us.
-We also have special medical boarding for cats who need regular medication or closer observation.
+In addition, we have special medical boarding for cats who need regular medication or closer observation.

 For more information on our cat friendly facilities and practices, contact us.